jayce1992/RealtimeTalkServer/README.md

 Server can send and receive voice messages from clients.

+It is possible to choose input and output languages(example: from RU to EN).

 Server supports 4 languages: korean, english, russian and french(If you want, you can add new language by slightly modifying code).

 You will find the lists of Supported languages in Additional references below.